andrewh717/WhereRU/README.md

 It works (and on mobile)!
 ## What we learned
 Never give, never surrender.
 Improvise.
 Adapt.
 Overcome.
 Sometimes your original idea is too lofty and you have to ground it in reality.
-## What's next for GuessRU
-Scoring features, such as correct guessing streaks and highest score.